SmartEVSE/SmartEVSE-3/docs/configuration.md

         If CONFIG is set to <Fixed>, configure MAX lower or equal to the maximum current that your fixed cable can carry.

+CIRCUIT
-CIRCUIT	(only appears when PWR SHARE set to <Master>, or when PWR SHARE set to <Disabled>
+        If PWR SHARE set to <Disabled>:
-        and Mode is Smart or Solar and EV METER not set to <Disabled>):
+        Only appears when an EV METER is configured, in Smart or Solar mode.
+        Set the max current the EVSE circuit can handle (load balancing): 10-200A Not obeyed in Normal mode.
+        (see also subpanel wiring)

+        If PWR SHARE set to <Master>:
-        Set the max current the EVSE circuit can handle (load balancing): 10-200A (see also subpanel wiring)
+        Set the max current the EVSE circuit can handle (load balancing): 10-200A Obeyed in all modes!

 SWITCH  Set the function of an external switch connected to pin SW
   <Disabled>    A push button on io pin SW can be used to STOP charging